 Common defences against medical negligence are as follows:

 Contributory Negligence: If a patient is a contributor in committing a negligent act, the doctor shall not be liable for the acts committed by the patient.
-For example, not intimating the doctor of any ongoing medication.
+For example, not intimating the doctor of any ongoing medication or allergies.

 Respected Minority Principle: A doctor pursuing a new treatment with the consent of the patient can have a valid defence to a medical negligence claim if a respected minority of professionals support this form of treatment.